 3. Visit Buckingham Palace

-Take a visit to the palace of royalty!
+This is an obvious London bucket list item: take a visit to the palace of royalty!
 If you have time, check out the changing of the guard.

 We missed seeing the changing of the guard, and were pretty disappointed.
 If you have the time, try to see it!